iamsayanghosh/PID-Auto-Tuning/README.md

 A Proportional-Integral-Derivative (PID) controller is widely used in control systems to regulate output response.

+This project demonstrates how PID controllers can significantly improve system response by reducing rise time, settling time, and steady-state error through automated tuning.

 This project:

 * Accepts any transfer function as input